 We build a practical algorithm, \algo, to address these challenges.
-We first show that \textit{long-horizon rollouts} can themselves reduce value overestimation once conservatism is removed.
+We first show that \textit{long-horizon rollouts} can themselves reduce value overestimation once explicit conservatism is removed.
 We then introduce design choices that make such long-horizon rollouts feasible.
 To control compounding errors, we truncate rollouts adaptively using epistemic uncertainty as a threshold~\citep{frauenknecht2024trust,zhan2021model}, an alternative use of uncertainty beyond penalties, and apply layer normalization~\citep{ba2016layer} within the world model.
 To stabilize learning from long horizons, we leverage recent advances in online recurrent RL with long-term memory~\citep{morad2024recurrent,luo2024efficient}.\looseness=-1

 We evaluate \algo on the D4RL~\citep{fu2020d4rl} and NeoRL~\citep{qin2022neorl} benchmarks, covering 33 datasets.
-Overall, \algo matches or surpasses leading conservative algorithms and outperforms other Bayesian-inspired methods, establishing new state-of-the-art results on 7 datasets.
-In realistic tasks, \algo performs best on low-quality datasets and on medium-quality datasets with moderate coverage.
-Our sensitivity study validates a key insight: \textbf{adaptive long-horizon planning} is a primary driver of \algo's success.
+Overall, \algo is on par with leading conservative algorithms and outperforms other Bayesian-inspired methods, establishing new state-of-the-art results on 7 datasets.
+On realistic tasks, \algo performs best on low-quality datasets and on medium-quality datasets with moderate coverage.
+Our sensitivity study validates a key insight: \textbf{adaptive long horizon} is a primary driver of \algo's success.
 Whereas dominant model-based RL practice favors short horizons, our Bayesian approach uncovers a new role for long horizons: they suppress value overestimation. \algo routinely plans \textbf{64-512 steps} (e.g., \autoref{fig:horizon_main}), while short-horizon variants fail due to severe overestimation.
-These results position \algo as a practical direction for model-based and offline RL from a Bayesian perspective, with future advances in world modeling to push the limits further.\looseness=-1
+These results position \algo as a practical direction for model-based and offline RL from a Bayesian perspective, and future advances in world modeling can push the limits further.\looseness=-1